-Test Administration and Security
+Test Administration Procedures and Security

-- Students are not permitted to sit at their test area with notes prior to the exam.
-Any lastminute studying must be conducted outside of the test area. - All student possessions (backpacks, water bottles, hats, etc.) must not be in the immediate test area. - The student may have a pen/pencil and one piece of paper or white board to use for testing.
-This must be included in the environmental scan if taking the exam remotely.
+- Only those with specified University accommodations may have an individualized process for testing. - Students are not permitted to sit at their test area with notes prior to the exam.
+Any lastminute studying must be conducted outside of the test area.

+- All student possessions (backpacks, water bottles, hats, etc.) must not be in the immediate test area. - The student may have a pen/pencil and one piece of paper or white board to use for testing.
 The whiteboard must be erased immediately after the exam.
-If paper is used, it must be discarded immediately after the exam is finished.
-Any sharing of information on the whiteboard/paper used during an exam will be considered a violation of academic integrity.

-- No items may be taken from the testing site by the student (scratch paper, calculators, etc.). - Electronic devices other than the device that is used for testing (laptops, iPad, smartwatches/glasses, etc.) will not be allowed during any testing situation unless designated by the course faculty, and it will be considered violation of academic integrity if used without course faculty permission. - Cell phones may not be present in the testing area or used at any time during an exam. - Simple, non-graphing, calculators without memory and scratch paper may be used (at the discretion of the course faculty) or provided for exams with dosage calculations.
-Drop down calculators may be used with computer-based exams. - Examinations may be proctored by proctors who actively patrol the environment or via lockdown browser with webcam. - There is no discussion of test items permitted between students at any time.
-Any discussion of test items is to be conducted with the course faculty. - Students who fail an exam are encouraged to meet with course faculty by appointment.
-The course faculty and student will discuss topics/tips for the student to review for improvement.
-A student success action plan (SSAP) will be completed. - Remote Testing Using Respondus LockDown Monitor - o Respondus LockDown Monitor with webcam may be used for remote testing. - Not using Respondus LockDown Monitor as required for testing will be considered a violation of academic integrity.
-Only those with specified University accommodations may have an individualized process for testing. - An environmental scan will be completed before all exams.
-The purpose of the Environment Check in Respondus LockDown Browser is to ensure that the student's surroundings are free of books, papers, electronics, or other means of academic dishonesty.
-This check is not optional - you are required to perform this check every time you take an exam.
+If paper is used, it must be given to the exam proctor immediately after the exam is finished.
+Any sharing of information on the whiteboard/paper used during an exam will be considered a violation of academic integrity. - No items may be taken from the testing site by the student (scratch paper, calculators, etc.). - Electronic devices other than the device that is used for testing (laptops, iPad, smartwatches/glasses, etc.) will not be allowed during any testing situation unless designated by the course faculty, and it will be considered violation of academic integrity if used without course faculty permission. - Cell phones may not be present in the testing area or used at any time during an exam. - Simple, non-graphing, calculators without memory and scratch paper may be used (at the discretion of the course faculty) or provided for exams with dosage calculations.
+Drop down calculators may be used with computer-based exams. - Examinations may be proctored by proctors who actively patrol the environment, video cameras, and/ or via lockdown browser with webcam. - There is no discussion of test items permitted between students at any time.
+Any discussion of test items is to be conducted with the course faculty. - Students may not walk away from exams that are active. - Students are not permitted to stop exams without notifying the exam proctor or course faculty. - Students are to complete all exams on their own without assistance from others or use of any resources. - Once an exam is started, the browser may not be exited for any reason. - Webcam and/or testing video footage may be reviewed for any potential academic integrity violations such as: leaving the testing area, stopping an exam, looking away from the exam, cheating on an exam, using resources during an exam, outside assistance on an exam, recording and/or sharing exam items, and others as determined by the Nursing